glouppe/info8010-deep-learning/lecture6.md

 ## Pre-trained models

 In recent years, training from scratch has become the .bold[exception], not the rule.
-Almost all practical vision systems start from a pre-trained backbone that has been trained on a large dataset.
+Almost all practical vision systems start from a backbone model that has been pre-trained on a large dataset.

 Pre-trained models can be used
 - as feature extractors (.italic[transfer learning])